ChristianGroselle/TVARA/README.md

 [ ] Cards for recipe returns
 [ ] Make site responsive

+Adding new API to site
+[ ] look at new APIs that are food-related
+[ ] add it to program

+Trying to get Kroger API to work
+[ ]

 Integrate one API (Spoonacular) into the UI
 Integrate another API (Zestful???) into the UI
 Find CSS API that is not Bootstrap (try CSS)